 Mary Snyder, DVM, was born and raised in Morganton, North Carolina.
 She attended North Carolina State University for her undergraduate work and graduated from North Carolina State College of Veterinary Medicine in 1987.
 She received her certification in Low Stress Handling in 2016.
 She regularly volunteers with Meals on Wheels in Durham County.

 The application of science through hands-on patient care drew Mary into the veterinary field.
 She enjoys the chance to interact with clients, their pets, and their families.
 Mary’s hobbies include cycling, walking, pilates, and reading- especially mystery novels.
 She currently lives with her husband Tommy in Chapel Hill.

 Sheri Randell, DVM, was born in Illinois and grew up in North Carolina.
 She attended the University of North Carolina at Chapel Hill for her undergraduate work and graduated from North Carolina State College of Veterinary Medicine in 1987.
 She is also a graduate of the Veterinary Management Institute.
-Dr. Randell opened Carrboro Plaza Veterinary Clinic in 1990 as a small one doctor practice.
-Her volunteer work includes a yearly mission trip with the Christian Veterinary Mission to aid the animals of the Pine Ridge Reservation in South Dakota.
+Dr. Randell opened Carrboro Plaza Veterinary Clinic in 1990 as a small one doctor practice in Carrboro Plaza.
+Her volunteer work includes mission trips with the Christian Veterinary Mission to aid the animals of the Pine Ridge Reservation in South Dakota.

 Sheri enjoys all aspects of companion animal medicine and is committed to the continual improvement of care for our much loved patients and their devoted owners.
 In her free time, Sheri enjoys hiking, reading, and traveling.
 She currently resides in Orange County with her husband Guy, two dogs Jack and Elle, and her cat Duckie.